-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise TMRS' basic financial statements.
-The Introductory Section on pages 6-20; Other Supplementary Information - Changes in Fiduciary Net Positions by Fund, Schedule of Administrative Expenses, Schedule of Professional Services, and Schedule of Investment Expenses on pages 55-58; the Investment Section on pages 60-71; the Actuarial Section on pages 74-95; and the Statistical Section on pages 98-149 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise TMRS' basic financial statements.
+The schedules of changes in fiduciary net position - by fund, administrative expenses, professional services, and investment expenses (supplementary information) and the introductory, investment, actuarial and statistical sections, as listed in the table of contents, are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The Other Supplementary Information - Changes in Fiduciary Net Position by Fund, Schedule of Administrative Expenses, Schedule of Professional Services, and Schedule of Investment Expenses are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Other Supplementary Information - Changes in Fiduciary Net Position by Fund, Schedule of Administrative Expenses, Schedule of Professional Services, and Schedule of Investment Expenses are fairly stated in all material respects in relation to the basic financial statements as a whole.
+In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.

-The Introductory, Investment, Actuarial, and Statistical Sections have not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on them.
+The introductory, investment, actuarial and statistical sections have not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on them.

-KPMG LLP
+CliftonLarsonAllen LLP